How To Plan A Honeymoon In Sardinia: 12 Best Things To Know

 Things To Do During Your Honeymoon In Sardinia

 There are several activities you can do during your Sardinia honeymoon.
-Of course, many of them will be unavoidably linked to the season and the weather, but there are some you can enjoy almost all year round.
+Of course, many of them will be unavoidably linked to the season and the weather.
+However, there are some you can enjoy almost all year round.

 Relax at the beach

-Keep in mind that beach season in Sardinia goes from mid-May until the end of September or mid-October in a good year, and water is actually very cold to swim until mid June.
+Beach season in Sardinia goes from mid-May until the end of September or mid-October in a good year.
+However, the sea water in Sardinia is too cold to swim until mid June.

 A boat tour!

-You can choose various options and packages, from a cheaper but more crowded mini-cruise to a private sailing tour with a skipper.
+You can choose various options and packages for boat tours, from a cheaper but more crowded mini-cruise to a private sailing tour with a skipper.
 In fact, one thing you could consider for your honeymoon in Sardinia could be a full sailing trip around the island!

 Check out Sardinia’s quaintest villages